Heroes of Might and Magic: Storyline

-Old world
+Original continuity

-Up until Heroes of Might and Magic V, the Heroes series took place in the same fictional universe as the Might and Magic series, and later Might and Magic installments heavily referenced the games, with some taking place in the same world.
+The first four Heroes games take place in the same fictional universe as the Might and Magic series (except Might & Magic X: Legacy, which is set in the Ubisoft continuity), and later Might and Magic installments heavily referenced the games, with some taking place on the same world.

 Heroes I and II take place on the planet of Enroth, on a northerly continent of the same name, and chronicle the adventures of the Ironfist dynasty.
-The protagonist of Heroes I is Lord Morglin Ironfist, a knight who discovers a portal to the realm of Enroth while fleeing from his throne's usurpers, and goes on to conquer and dominate the continent, establishing a unified kingdom and a new rule.
+The protagonist of Heroes I is Lord Morglin Ironfist, a knight originally from the world of Varn (the setting of Might and Magic Book One: The Secret of the Inner Sanctum), who discovers a portal to the realm of Enroth while fleeing from his throne's usurpers and goes on to conquer and dominate the continent, establishing a unified kingdom and a new royal family.

 Heroes II featured a two-sided conflict between Morglin's sons, Roland and Archibald, both vying for their deceased father's throne.
-Canonically, Roland defeats Archibald, though the player can choose to align themself with either side.
+Canonically, the good-natured Roland defeats the evil Archibald, though the player can choose to align themself with either side and experience either outcome.
 It was the first game in the series to feature playable heroes as campaign characters—the main characters of Heroes I were represented by the player's presence rather than as commanders on the battlefield.